Council budget

 • Capital expenditure - money used for buying, updating or improving physical assets like buildings or roads

-In 2023 to 2024 we plan to spend £627 million on day to day public services and invest £140 million in capital projects such as roads and housing.
+In 2024 to 2025 we budgeted to spend £684 million on day to day public services and invest £155 million in capital projects such as roads and housing.

 Image